khiajohnson/SpiCE-Corpus/docs/procedures.md

 | 17.         | 盤滿砵滿	       | pun4 mun5 but3 mun5	      	| Basins full of wealth 						|

 <br>
-The English sentences consist of List 60 from the [Harvard Sentences](https://www.cs.columbia.edu/~hgs/audio/harvard.html) and some holiday-themed additions to better match the Cantonese sentences.
+The English sentences include List 60 from the [Harvard Sentences](https://www.cs.columbia.edu/~hgs/audio/harvard.html) and some holiday-themed additions to better match the Cantonese sentences.
 Thirteen of the sentences are imperatives.

 |        		| English sentence 									|